New Fist of the North Star: Characters

 A wandering adventurer known for his intelligence service to the people, rescued by Kenshiro when the Sanga's scouting party ambushed him and other villagers searching for water.
 Tobi was searching for his brother Bista while travelling from town to town.
-Later on, he incited a religious Jihad in the Lastland using his brotherly connection with Bista that eventually led to his downfall.
+Later on, he incited a religious Jihad in the Last Land using his brotherly connection with Bista that eventually led to his downfall.